 But the horrifying smell of death is there, filling the air.

-There are dogs which will die soon because untreated, infected wounds.
-Dogs suffering contagious diseases are waiting their life to pass – as nobody will give them any treatment or at least humanely handling them.
+There are dogs that will die soon because of untreated, infected wounds.
+Dogs suffering contagious diseases are waiting for their life to pass – as nobody will give them any treatment or at least humanely handling them.
 More, these contagious diseases will be spreading to others, innocent souls catch because they were in the wrong place at the wrong time.

-A dog doesn’t need much to be happy and one has to make serious “efforts” and treat really badly a dog to make him loose hope.
-The feeling of hopelessness worries me the most because it shows a death soul.
+A dog doesn’t need much to be happy and one has to make serious “efforts” and treat really badly a dog to make him lose hope.
+The feeling of hopelessness worries me the most because it shows a dead soul.